mgroff1/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+- A Relational Database is a collection of data in tables that can have relationships with each other.
+SQL is the language that allows us to make queries to the database and create reports

 - [ ] Why do tables need a `primary key`?
+- Tables need a primary key to uniquely identify a row

 - [ ] What is the name given to a table column that references the primary key on another table.
+- A table column that references the primary key on another table is a foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- In order to have a many to many relationship between two tables, we need to create a third intermediary table with foreign keys that reference the related tables' primary keys

 ## Minimum Viable Product